 In 1997, the organization changed its name to Child Development Centers, Inc., to reflect its increasing focus on early childhood education and children's physical social and emotional growth.

-walk through our centers to make seamless transitions to their next level of schooling and perform above their peers.
+children who walk through our centers to make seamless transitions to their next level of schooling and perform above their peers.
 As we look toward the future, we want to maintain our same core values and keep our focus where it has been all along - on the children.
 While 50 years of service to the community is something to celebrate, it hardly leaves us satisfied.
 There is still work to be done.
 We owe it to the children.

 50 Years of Excellence